plcrodrigues/py.BI.EEG.2012-GIPSA/README.md

+# DEPRECATION NOTICE

+This dataset is now included in [moabb](https://github.com/NeuroTechX/moabb).
+Original pull request to moabb can be found [here](https://github.com/NeuroTechX/moabb/pull/283).
+This repository will only contains examples and sanity testing of the dataset.

 # Brain Invaders 2012 Dataset

 Repository with basic scripts for using the Brain Invaders 2012a dataset developed at GIPSA-lab.
 The dataset files and their documentation are all available at